Rostamborn/MonkeyLang/README.md

 ## Structure

 #### Lexer
-Given and input string, we first tokenize it with the help of the Lexer.
+Given an input string, we first tokenize it with the help of the Lexer.
 At this step we don't care about the syntax or the semantics of our language.
 We only define what is considered an identifier, a keyword, an operator and etc.